 We incur capital expenditures for our consolidated entities and our unconsolidated affiliates.
-Our 2020 plan includes sustaining capital expenditures of between \$75 million and \$95 million and expansion capital expenditures of between \$150 million and \$190 million.
+Our 2020 plan includes sustaining capital expenditures of between \$75 million and \$95 million and expansion capital expenditures of between \$150 million and \$190 million, however we will exceed the high end of the expansion capital expenditures range.
 Expansion capital expenditures include the construction of the Cheyenne Connector pipeline.